 - TS LAWCET (Telangana State Law Common Entrance Test)

-Application Process for LLB Admission in 2023
+Application Process for LLB Admission 2023 in India

 - Registration: Candidates need to register for the entrance exam by providing basic details like name, date of birth, email id, and mobile number.